 Important Note: Typically, in a lease expiration summary holdover proceeding, the only defense that a tenant would have is that they didn’t receive proper notice or that the tenant is entitled to a renewal lease because the unit is actually rent-regulated.

-- Warranty of Habitability.
-In the majority of summary holdover proceeding, a warranty of habitability is not a valid defense.
+- Warranty of Habitability: In the majority of summary holdover proceedings, a warranty of habitability is not a valid defense.
 This is because a holdover proceeding is not about money, but instead, it is about the landlord wanting possession of the apartment.

 Sometimes when a tenant moves out of the apartment, they leave behind some of their personal property.
 New York does not have laws that dictate how landlords should deal with a tenant’s abandoned property.
 However, the landlord should not just throw out the tenant’s property the next day.
 The landlord should give the tenant reasonable notice that they have leftover personal property on the premises.
 If the tenant hasn’t claimed the property in a reasonable amount of time, then the landlord is generally free to sell or discard the property.